 If the landlord wants to end a month-to-month tenancy but does not have legal cause to evict the tenant, then the landlord can give the tenant a 30-day notice.
 This notice must inform the tenant that the month-to-month tenancy will end at the end of 30 days and that the tenant must be moved out of the rental unit by that time.
-If the tenant does not move out of the rental unit by that time, then the landlord can file an eviction lawsuit against the tenant (see Idaho Code § 55-208).
-Idaho Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this subject.
+If the tenant does not move out of the rental unit by that time, then the landlord can file an eviction lawsuit against the tenant.
+(Idaho Code § 55-208 (2021).)

 If the landlord wants a tenant with a fixed-term lease to move but does not have legal cause to evict the tenant, then the landlord will just have to wait until the lease has expired before expecting the tenant to move.
 The landlord does not need to give the tenant written notice to move unless the terms of the lease specifically require the landlord to do so.
 If the tenant does not move out by the end of the lease term, then the landlord should stop accepting rent from the tenant and file an eviction lawsuit against the tenant.

 The only way for a landlord to remove a tenant from a rental unit is by going to court and winning an eviction lawsuit against the tenant.
 Even after winning the eviction lawsuit, the landlord cannot personally evict the tenant.
 The eviction must be performed by a law enforcement officer with a court order.
-If the landlord ever tries to force the tenant to move out of the rental unit, the tenant can sue the landlord.
-Illegal Eviction Procedures in Idaho has more information on this topic.
+If the landlord ever tries to force the tenant to move out of the rental unit, the tenant can sue the landlord for an illegal eviction.